VjunetXuuftofi/AutoTag/README.md

 All of the testing and implementation are done in Python 3.4.
 All new development is being done using scikit-learn's random forest classifier.
 This has proven very effective for many loans.
-The system currently is running on an AWS EC2 server.
+The system currently is running on an GCP Compute server.

 ## Requirements:
 All systems must be 99% accurate.
 This is tested using the assigned loans list using a list of loans the earliest of which was posted later than the latest-posted loan used for testing.